top of page

 The Promise of Tomorrow

-The construction industry is beginning to recognize that mental toughness doesn't mean suffering in silence, it means having the courage to seek help when needed.
-As we move support National Suicide Prevention Month in the context of a broader mental health program, we carry forward the commitment to create workplaces where every construction worker knows their life has value, help is available, and seeking support is a sign of strength.
+The construction industry is beginning to recognize that mental toughness doesn't mean suffering in silence.
+It means having the courage to seek help when needed.
+As we support National Suicide Prevention Month in the context of a broader mental health program, we carry forward the commitment to create workplaces where every construction worker knows their life has value, help is available, and seeking support is a sign of strength.

-The tools, resources, and strategies outlined can help people to work in an environment where they feel they can ask for help.
+The tools, resources, and strategies outlined can help create an environment where workers feel they can ask for help.
 The construction worker suicide rate doesn't have to remain at devastating levels.
 Through sustained effort, cultural change, and unwavering commitment to worker wellbeing, companies can build an industry where every worker goes home safely, both physically and mentally.

 Remember: If you or someone you know is struggling with thoughts of suicide, help is available right now.
 Call or text 988 for the Suicide & Crisis Lifeline.
 Your life matters, and there are people ready to help.